Morphine: Analgesia creation

-Morphine creates analgesia through the activation of a specific group of neurons in the rostral ventromedial medulla, called the "morphine ensemble."
+Morphine creates analgesia through the activation of a specific group of neurons in the rostral ventromedial medulla, called the "morphine ensemble".
 This ensemble includes glutamatergic neurons that project to the spinal cord, known as RVM^{BDNF} neurons.
 These neurons connect to inhibitory neurons in the spinal cord, called SC^{Gal} neurons, which release the neurotransmitter GABA and the neuropeptide galanin.
 The inhibition of SC^{Gal} neurons is crucial for morphine's pain-relieving effects.
 Additionally, the neurotrophic factor BDNF, produced within the RVM^{BDNF} neurons, is required for morphine's action.
 Increasing BDNF levels enhances morphine's analgesic effects, even at lower doses.

 Gene expression

 Studies have shown that morphine can alter the expression of several genes.
 A single injection of morphine has been shown to alter the expression of two major groups of genes, for proteins involved in mitochondrial respiration and for cytoskeleton-related proteins.

 Effects on the immune system

 Morphine has long been known to act on receptors expressed in cells of the central nervous system resulting in pain relief and analgesia.
 In the 1970s and '80s, evidence suggesting that people addicted to opioids show an increased risk of infection (such as increased pneumonia, tuberculosis, and HIV/AIDS) led scientists to believe that morphine may also affect the immune system.
 This possibility increased interest in the effect of chronic morphine use on the immune system.

-The first step in determining that morphine may affect the immune system was to establish that the opiate receptors known to be expressed on cells of the central nervous system are also expressed on cells of the immune system.
-One study successfully showed that dendritic cells, part of the innate immune system, display opiate receptors.
+The first step in determining that morphine may affect the immune system was to establish that the opioid receptors known to be expressed on cells of the central nervous system are also expressed on cells of the immune system.
+One study successfully showed that dendritic cells, part of the innate immune system, display opioid receptors.
 Dendritic cells are responsible for producing cytokines, which are the tools for communication in the immune system.
 This same study showed that dendritic cells chronically treated with morphine during their differentiation produce more interleukin-12 (IL-12), a cytokine responsible for promoting the proliferation, growth, and differentiation of T-cells (another cell of the adaptive immune system) and less interleukin-10 (IL-10), a cytokine responsible for promoting a B-cell immune response (B cells produce antibodies to fight off infection).